-Click the button to access the enable/disable GPU overclocking for certain types of CPU and GPU (contact your distributor or supplier to see if this is applicable to your model).
-Overclocking the graphics processing unit (or GPU) involves running your graphics processor at a faster speed than was originally intended.
+Click the button to access the Graphics Processing Unit (or GPU) overclocking menu for certain types of CPU and GPU (contact your distributor or supplier to see if this is applicable to your model).
+Overclocking the GPU involves running your graphics processor at a faster speed than originally intended.
 GPU overclocking is useful when undertaking intensive graphic tasks e.g. 3D rendering and gaming, without dropping framerates etc.